Northern Crusades: Campaign against the Latgallians and Selonians (1208–1224)

-After the subjugation of the Livonians, the crusaders turned their attention to the Latgallian principalities to the east, along the Gauja and Daugava rivers.
+After the subjugation of the Livonians, the crusaders turned their attention to the Latgallian principalities to the east, along the Gauja and Daugava Rivers.
 The military alliance in 1208 and later conversion from Greek Orthodoxy to Roman Catholicism of the Principality of Tālava was the only peaceful subjugation of the Baltic tribes during the Nordic crusades.
-The ruler of Tālava, Tālivaldis (Talibaldus de Tolowa), became the most loyal ally of German crusaders against the Estonians, and he died a Catholic martyr in 1215.
+The ruler of Tālava, Tālivaldis (Talibaldus de Tolowa), became the most loyal ally of German crusaders against the Estonians.
+He died a Catholic martyr in 1215.

 The war against the Latgallian and Selonian countries along the Daugava waterway started in 1208 with the occupation of the Orthodox Principality of Koknese and the Selonian Sēlpils hillfort.
-The campaign continued in 1209 with an attack on the Orthodox Principality of Jersika (known as Lettia), accused by crusaders of being in alliance with Lithuanian pagans.
-After the defeat, the king of Jersika, Visvaldis, became the vassal of the Bishop of Livonia and received part of his country (southern Latgale) as a fiefdom.
-The Selonian stronghold of Sēlpils was briefly the seat of a Selonian diocese (1218–1226), and then came under the rule of the Livonian Order (and eventually the stone castle of Selburg was built in its place).
-Only in 1224, with the division of Tālava and Adzele counties between the Bishop of Riga and the Order of the Swordbearers, did Latgallian countries finally become the possession of German conquerors.
+The campaign continued in 1209 with an attack on the Orthodox Principality of Jersika (known as Lettia), which crusaders had accused of being allied with Lithuanian pagans.
+After the defeat, the king of Jersika, Visvaldis, became the vassal of the bishop of Livonia and received part of his country (southern Latgale) as a fiefdom.

+The Selonian stronghold of Sēlpils was briefly the seat of a Selonian diocese (1218–1226) but then came under the rule of the Livonian Order.
+Eventually, the stone castle of Selburg was built in its place.
+Only in 1224, with the division of Tālava and Adzele counties between the Bishop of Riga and the Order of the Swordbearers, did the Latgallian countries come under the possession of the German conquerors.
 The territory of the former Principality of Jersika was divided between the Bishop of Riga and the Livonian Order in 1239.